facebookexperimental/resctl-demo/resctl-bench/src/doc/protection.md

 * `lat_imp` is the mean and standard deviation of `lat-imp%`.

-* `work_csv` is work conservation and measures how much IO bandwidth the kernel is able to preserve while protecting against memory hog.
+* `work_csv` is work conservation and measures how much IO bandwidth the kernel was able to preserve while protecting against memory hog.
 The lossage is caused by inefficiency in the current implementation of anonymous memory throttling and doesn't reflect IO device characteristics.